sustainable-computing-io/kepler-doc/docs/installation/community-operator.md

 ### Will Kepler work on earlier releases of OpenShift?

-Our recommendation is use `OCP 4.13` but Kepler has been installed on `OCP 4.11` and `4.12`.
-In future the Operator may be updated to check the version of kubernetes that is installed e.g. `v1.25`.
+Our recommendation is use `OCP 4.13`, but Kepler has been installed on `OCP 4.11` and `4.12`.
+In future the Operator may be updated to check the version of Kubernetes that is installed e.g. `v1.25`.

 ### How do I set nodeSelector and tolerations for Kepler?